marianneoco/boris_bikes/README.md

 - Installations
 - API reference
 - Tests
-- How to use?
+- How to use
-- Contribute
+- How to contribute
 - Credits